Louis27140/Louis27140/README.md

 💼 Expertise:

   - Software development in 3D/VR/AR using Unity 3D
-  - Proficient in ARFoundation, Vuforia, SteamVR, OpenXR, and XR Interaction Toolkit
+  - Proficient in SteamVR, OpenXR, and XR Interaction Toolkit

 🌟 Objective: